ti-community-infra/ti-challenge-bot/README.md

-# perf-course-bot
+# challenge-bot
-A bot for pingcap perf course.
+A bot for pingcap challenge program.